 Looking at these bar charts, we can see the regular SUM of Sales on the left and our new set calculation on the right.
 Recall that we only included Accessories, Appliances, and Art into our set.
 With that in mind, if we compare those dimension members across this table, we can see that they are indeed being multiplied by two while the dimension members out of the set remain the same.

-How to Add a Set Control in Tableau
+How to Add a Set Control

 Adding a set control is new to Tableau Desktop version 2020.2.
 This feature allows the author to add a set control much like adding a filter control.